Hiking the Thames Path

 • Thames Path Facts

-The town of Oxford is mostly known for its world-renowned university.
+Oxford - The town of Oxford is mostly known for its world-renowned university.
 Founded in 1096, it is the oldest English-language university in the world and the second oldest university in the world after the University of Bologna in Italy.
 Oxford University is continuously ranked as one of the best universities in the world and its historic campus and buildings are tourist attractions in their own right, being beautifully ornate and steeped in atmosphere and history.
-Outside of the campus, join Oxonians (the name given to natives of the town) browsing the shelves of Blackwell's Bookshop, a local institution and one of the world's largest bookshops with an incredible 5 km of shelving to explore.
+Outside of the campus, join Oxonians (the name given to natives of the town) browsing the shelves of Blackwell's Bookshop, a local institution and one of the world's largest bookshops with an incredible 3 miles of shelving to explore.
 The River Thames runs through Oxford, where it is also known by the name Isis, which stems from its ancient Roman name Tamesis.
 The name Isis is particularly common in the context of university rowing.

 Featured